aresti/primalscheme/README.md

 # primalscheme
+Multiplex PCR primers for amplicon sequencing.

 ![Build](https://github.com/aresti/primalscheme/workflows/Build/badge.svg)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ---

-Multiplex PCR primers for amplicon sequencing.
+### about

+primalscheme is a tool for designing primer panels for multiplex PCR.
+It generates optimum primers for tiling amplicon generation for multiple reference genomes.
+It was developed for sequencing large numbers of viral isolates of known lineages e.g. outbreak strains.
+It requires only two PCR reactions to generate the products which should cover at least 90% of the target region without optimisation.

 ### requirements